iskolbin/binaryheap/README.md

 --------------
 Removes the **item** from the heap.
 Returns **true** if **item** was in the heap and **false** otherwise.

-Also indirect binary heap modifies behavior of this methods:

 enqueue( item, priority )
 -------------------------
 Same as *BinaryHeap.enqueue* but you are not allowed to enqueue the same items and if the heap already contains the **item** then it change it's **priority**.